Ms. Laurie Sage

 Ms. Charmaine Aguilar (Man-Rod)

-My name is Charmaine Aguilar, this is my 6th year in the Bethlehem School District.
-Prior to being on the administrative team, I also taught Spanish here at Freedom High School.
-Although I enjoyed my time working with students in the classroom, I am excited to start this new role.
-Within this new role I will be assisting with dual enrollment, restorative practices, and working alongside our three Student Service Center (SSC) Assistant Principals for student development and success.
+My name is Charmaine Aguilar, this is my 9th year in the Bethlehem School District.
+Prior to being on the administrative team, I also taught Spanish here at Freedom High School for five years.
+As much as I enjoyed my time working with students in the classroom, I am excited to continue to develop in my role as an Assistant Principal.
+This year, I will be working alongside our staff and students with dual enrollment, restorative practices, and the Wellness Center while continuing to work alongside our other Student Service Center (SSC) Assistant Principals for student development and success.
+I oversee grades 9th – 12th with the last names of Man – Rodriguez.

-Feel free to contact me with any questions I am located in office 106 or through caguilar@basdschools.org.
+Feel free to contact me at my extension 53909 with any questions, stop by office 101, or by email: caguilar@basdschools.org.

 Mr. Charles Johnson (Roe-Z)